bcgov/MOH-HCIM-FHIR/input/pagecontent/v3Transition.md

 ## Note on Get Eligibility

 The Client Registry FHIR operations do not include a Get Eligibility operation.
 The V3 implementation of Get Eligibility is composed of two interactions, a Get Demographics and then a Get Eligibility, which Client Registry does on behalf of the V3 message requester.
 For FHIR, this will no longer be supported.
-Users wishing to use Get Eligibility will need to use the FHIR Get Demographics operation and then send the Get Eligibility request to ....
+Users wishing to use Get Eligibility will need to use the FHIR Get Demographics operation and then send the Get Eligibility request to the RAPID system.
->Where is the Get Eligibility supposed to be sent to

 ## FHIR Development